orq-ai/orq-node/orq-ai-sdk/README.md

 ## Deployments

-The Deployments API delivers text outputs, images or tool calls based on the configuration established within Orquesta for your deployments.
+The Deployments API delivers text outputs, images or tool calls based on the configuration established within orq.ai for your deployments.
 Additionally, this API supports streaming.
-To ensure ease of use and minimize errors, using the code snippets from the Orquesta Admin panel is highly recommended.
+To ensure ease of use and minimize errors, using the code snippets from the orq.ai Admin panel is highly recommended.

 ### Invoke a deployment